Lord-Turmoil/DungineX/README.md

 $(SolutionDir)DungineX\Include
 ```

-Then, in "C/C++ > Preprocessor" add "Preprocessor Definitions" for each profiles. `_RELEASE` for Release and `_PUBLISH` for Publish.

 In "Linker > General", add "Additional Library Directories".

 ```
 $(SolutionDir)Lib
 ```

-For Debug profile, in "Linker > Input", add "Ignore Specific Default Libraries" to avoid some warnings.
+For Debug profile (only), in "Linker > Input", add "Ignore Specific Default Libraries" to avoid some warnings.

 ```
 msvcrt.lib